DesmondMokhali/Analyzing-South-African-Education-Practices-2023-Data-/README.md

 **Tools Used:** Web Browsers, Python (pandas, NumPy), Microsoft Excel

-By meticulously preparing the data through these stages, we ensured a robust foundation for subsequent analysis, enabling accurate and meaningful insights to be drawn from the data.
+By meticulously preparing the data through these stages, I ensured a robust foundation for subsequent analysis, enabling accurate and meaningful insights to be drawn from the data.

 # 3. Exploratory Data Analysis (EDA)